 They just didn't think the conspiracy-brained audience would be all that upset when he tried to cover up their biggest conspiracy because they've gone along with everything else up to this point.

-It's kind of easy to see how Trump and all those folks would think this is no big deal and that the media folks would all toe the line and go along with this.
+It's kind of easy to see how Trump and all those folks would think this is no big deal, and that the media folks would all tow the line and go along with this.

 It really feels like Alex is trying to advise Trump on how he should cover up this Epstein stuff by just shutting up and using it to blackmail Alex's enemies.

-Oftentimes, whenever we mix up words that sound similar or have similar meanings, or we intend to say one word and it comes out as the other word combined together.
+Oftentimes, whenever we mix up words that sound similar or have similar meanings, or we intend to say one word and it comes out as the other words that we associate combined together.

-Now, again, does this put to bed all inquiries?
+Now again, does this put to bed like all inquiries?

 Of course not.